-Students must normally repeat any classes in which they earn less than a 70 percent grade average.
-Students must sign up for any repeat course no later than 15 calendar days from receipt of the final (official) F grade or be subject to dismissal with a right of appeal.
-Students who have more than one final (official) F grade at any time will be subject to dismissal with a right of appeal.
-The lowest grade will be dropped and the highest grade will be used to calculate the academic average.
-Course work repeated may adversely affect a student's academic progress in terms of the maximum time frame as the repeat course counts as attempted hours.
+Students must repeat any classes in which they earn less than a 70 per cent average.
+Repetitions of course work are counted as credits attempted.
+The lowest grade will be dropped and the highest grade will be used to calculate the weighted grade percentage.
+Coursework repeated may adversely affect a student's academic progress in terms of the maximum time frame (81.99 attempted credit hours) as the repeat courses count as attempted credit hours.